Mark-a-Hamilton/Cyber-Care/Docs/foundation.md

 #### Lifecycle Continuity:
 - The Spiral Model continues until the product reaches **end-of-life**, defined by a support sunset date or strategic retirement.

+---

+## 🧱 Summary

+The CYBERCARE model represents an evolution of software development—rooted in scientific strategy, structured rigor, and ethical clarity.
+Unlike legal or political frameworks, which often rely on subjective interpretation shaped by individual beliefs and motivations, CYBERCARE is built on traceable, auditable principles that prioritize consistency and transparency.

+This foundation document reveals how CYBERCARE is not just a technical framework, but a personal one.
+It reflects my professional journey, values, and lived experience.
+Your version of CYBERCARE may follow the same foundational criteria, but it will naturally embody your own insights and priorities.
+That’s not a flaw—it’s the strength of a modular, contributor-empowering model.
+**Different doesn’t mean wrong.
+It means adaptable.**

+> 🔍 _Note: If you're unfamiliar with technical concepts like OOPPS or SDLC, you may wish to explore these topics further.
+This document is written in plain English, but deeper understanding will come with context._

+---